451PCBCOM/PCB-TRC20/Vote/README.md

-Smart contract for vote about to take decisions.
+Smart contract to vote about to take decisions.